learningequality/ricecooker/CONTRIBUTING.md

 * Any details about your local setup that might be helpful in troubleshooting.
 * Detailed steps to reproduce the bug.

 ### Fix Bugs

 Look through the GitHub issues for bugs.
 Anything tagged with "bug" and "help wanted" is open game for community contributors.

-### Implement Features

-Look through the GitHub issues for features.
-Anything tagged with "enhancement" and "help wanted" is open to whoever wants to implement it.

-### Write Documentation

-The `ricecooker` library can always use more documentation.
-You can contribute fixes and improvements to the official `ricecooker` docs, add docstrings to code, or write a blog post or article and share your experience using `ricecooker`.

 ### Submit Feedback